thuvasooriya/azem/readme.md

 ### big thanks to

-- ZSF : zig is godlike (i'm living off my parents, if you can go donate them)
+- ZSF : zig is godlike (for better or for worse i'm still living off my parents, if you can please go donate them)
 - mackorone : for creating the awesome piece of software that is mms
 - david-vanderson : dvui is awesome
+- foxnne : pixi codebase rocks